Mabel Gardiner Hubbard: Biography

-Deaf to Bell's utterances
+1876 Centennial Exposition

 Hubbard was the indirect source of her husband's early commercial success after his creation of the telephone.
 The U.S. Centennial Exposition in Philadelphia in 1876 made Bell's newly invented telephone a featured headline worldwide.
 Judges Emperor Dom Pedro II of the Empire of Brazil and the eminent British physicist William Thomson (Lord Kelvin) recommended his device to the Committee of Electrical Awards, which voted Bell the Gold Medal for Electrical Equipment.
 Bell also won a second Gold Medal for Visible Speech, for his additional display at the exposition, helping to propel him to international fame.
-Bell, who was then a full-time teacher, hadn't even planned on exhibiting at the fair due to his heavy teaching schedule and preparation for his students' examinations.
+Bell, who was then a full-time teacher, had not even planned on exhibiting at the fair due to his heavy teaching schedule and preparation for his students' examinations.
 He went there only at the stern insistence of his fiancée and future wife.

 Hubbard understood Bell's reluctance to go to the exhibition and display his works.
 She secretly bought his train ticket to Philadelphia, packed his bag, and then took the unknowing Bell to Boston's train station where she told her shocked fiancé that he was going on a trip.
 When Bell started to argue, Hubbard turned her sight away from him, thus becoming literally deaf to his protests.